 Welcome to my site!

 I’m currently a senior lecturer in Audio Engineering in the Entertainment Engineering group at The University of Derby.
 I also work seasonally as a live sound engineer at Gand Concert Sound, located just outside my hometown of Chicago.
-At the moment, I’m chair of the AES Technical Committee on Acoustics and Sound Reinforcement.
+At the moment, I’m chair of the AES Technical Committee on Acoustics and Sound Reinforcement and Head of Content for the Institute of Acoustic’s Electro-Acoustics Group Committee.
 What I keep myself busy with was nicely described in a recent piece by Live Sound International and Pro Sound Web.

 On this site you can find information pertaining to my teaching, research and live sound activities.
 I’ve made various publications and software freely available for download and I post opportunities for funded postgraduate research, when they come up.

 I hope some of this material is useful to you.
 Please feel free to get in touch with any questions/comments.
 I’m happy to help out whenever I can!

 The AES have rolled out a new monthly feature for AES members called AES Inside Track.
 Each month a different audio-related topic is explored with a curated list of AES and non-AES resources to get you up to speed on a subject.
 For August 2018, I’ve put together a list of resources related to sound […]

 Last week I was busy grading a batch of reports from my second year acoustics module where they were tasked with redesigning a run-down music venue in terms of internal acoustics and noise pollution.
 In addition, they had to specify a suitable sound system for the space.
 There was a common approach used for the […]

 This may come off as a rant by someone brought up on analog equipment.
 If that’s the case, I apologize in advance!
 Over the past five years (or so), I’ve seen a worrying trend with plug-ins.
 Here’s an example.
 Last summer I was FOH tech for a medium-sized festival in Chicago.
 We had an Avid […]